munificent/craftinginterpreters/book/methods-and-initializers.md

 Now every piece of information the compiler wants to shunt over to the runtime has to squeeze through the interface of a flat series of bytecode instructions.
 How do we take a class declaration, which can contain an arbitrarily large set of methods, and represent it as bytecode?
-It's time to move to the compiler...
+Let's hop over to the compiler and find out.

 ### Compiling method declarations

 The last chapter left us with a compiler that parses classes but only allows an empty body.
-We expand that to compile a series of method declarations between the braces:
+Now we insert a little code to compile a series of method declarations between the braces.

 ^code class-body (1 before, 1 after)

-Lox doesn't have field declarations, so anything before the closing brace that ends a class body must be a method.
+Lox doesn't have field declarations, so anything before the closing brace at the end of the class body must be a method.
 We stop compiling methods when we hit that final curly or if we reach the end of the file.
 The latter check ensures our compiler doesn't get stuck in an infinite loop if the user accidentally forgets the closing brace.

-Before we dig into the implementation of `method()`, let's think about how it might work.
-The problem is that a class may declare any number of methods and somehow the runtime needs to look up and bind all of them.
-Packing all of that information into a single `OP_CLASS` instruction would be a challenge.
+The tricky part with compiling a class declaration is that a class may declare any number of methods.
+Somehow the runtime needs to look up and bind all of them.
+That would be a lot to pack into a single `OP_CLASS` instruction.
+Instead, the bytecode we generate for a class declaration will split the process into a

-Instead, our bytecode representation of a class declaration will split creating a class and its methods into a <span name="series">*series*</span> of instructions.
-The compiler already emits an `OP_CLASS` instruction that creates a new empty ObjClass object.
+<span name="series">*series*</span> of instructions.
+The compiler already emits
+an `OP_CLASS` instruction that creates a new empty ObjClass object.
 Then it emits instructions to store the class in a variable with its name.

 <aside name="series">

-We used a similar technique for closures.
+We did something similar for closures.
 The `OP_CLOSURE` instruction needs to know the type and index for each captured upvalue.
 We encoded that using a series of pseudo-instructions following the main `OP_CLOSURE` instruction -- basically a variable number of operands.
-The VM processed all of those extra bytes in a loop when interpreting the `OP_CLOSURE` instruction.
+The VM processes all of those extra bytes immediately when interpreting the `OP_CLOSURE` instruction.

 Here our approach is a little different because from the VM's perspective, each instruction to define a method is a separate standalone operation.
 Either approach would work.
-I chose this one for methods because it doesn't require us to know the number of methods when emitting the first `OP_CLASS` instruction.
+A variable-sized pseudo-instruction is possibly marginally faster, but class declarations are rarely in hot loops, so it doesn't matter much.

 </aside>